Itamichan/Blue-in-the-maze/README.md

 * Java Script - served as the base language for this project.
 * CSS - used for styling the HTML code.
 * [Sass](https://sass-lang.com/) - used for creation of variables, mixins and easy nesting and grouping of styles.
+* [Python](https://www.python.org/) - a small python script in order to deploy the project to AWS and Heroku.

 ### Libraries